-Example 14 - Hope, a calendar year individual resident of California, owns a 50% share of the S corporation (Buddy Corp.).
+Example 14 - Hope, a calendar year individual resident of California, owns a 50% share of an S corporation (Buddy Corp.).
 Buddy Corp. has an October 31 year-end.
 Buddy Corp. conducts business within and outside California.
-For the October 31 year-end, Hope's Schedule K-1 (100S) from Buddy Corp. shows that Hope has \$8,000 of taxable income from all sources, \$3,000 of which is sourced to California.
+For the October 31 year-end, Hope's Schedule K-1 (100S), Shareholder's Share of Income, Deductions, Credits, etc., from Buddy Corp. shows that Hope has \$8,000 of taxable income from all sources, \$3,000 of which is sourced to California.
 On June 10, Hope became a nonresident taxpayer.